-Students who find it necessary to withdraw from a class or the College after the add/drop period must obtain a withdrawal form from the Student Services area at the Main Campus or nearest Discovery Center.
-To withdraw from courses prior to the final drop date, students must complete the drop/add form and submit it to the Student Services Area of the Main Campus.
-Before completely withdrawing from College, a student should also meet with their Academic Advisor or the Dean of Student Access & Success.
+Students who find it necessary to withdraw from a class or the College after the Drop/Add period must obtain a withdrawal form from the Student Services area at the Main Campus or nearest Discovery Center.
+To withdraw from courses prior to the final withdrawal date, students must complete a Drop/Add form and submit it to the Student Services Area at the Main Campus.
+Before completely withdrawing from College, a student should also meet with their Academic Advisor or the Dean of Student Success.
 Students can withdraw from a course on or before the completion of 73% of the semester.

-The last day to withdraw in a semester is published in the academic calendar printed in the class schedule.
+The last day to withdraw in a semester is published in the Academic Calendar, Appendix J, in the class schedule.
 Academic courses fewer than 15 weeks in length have withdrawal dates prorated to the actual course ending dates.
-Students should be aware of any variance in the length of their classes and check with the Student Services Area at the Main Campus or nearest Discovery Center Office for official withdrawal deadlines.
+Students should be aware of any variance in the length of their classes, and check with Student Services at the Main Campus or nearest Discovery Center Office for official withdrawal deadlines.

-Students withdrawing during this time period will receive a grade of "W." The student is responsible for knowing his or her last day to withdraw from courses.
-After the last day to withdraw students are not permitted to drop the course and will receive a final grade awarded by the instructor.
-Failure to complete the withdrawal process can result in receiving a grade of "F" or "UF" in all courses for which the student has registered.
+Students withdrawing during this time period will receive a "W" grade.
+The student is responsible for knowing his or her last day to withdraw from courses.
+After the last day to withdraw, students are not permitted to drop the course and will receive a final grade awarded by the instructor.
+Failure to complete the withdrawal process can result in receiving a "F" or "UF" grade for the courses the student is registered in.

-In the event that a student drops a course that serves as a co-requisite for other classes, the student is also required to drop the courses that require the co-requisite.
-See the College Catalog course description to identify courses with co-requisites.
+In the event that a student drops a course that serves as a co-requisite for other classes, the student is also required to drop courses that require the co-requisite.
+Refer to the College Catalog course description to identify courses with co-requisites.